In this section, we will add three Lambda functions (Register, Confirm, Login) to the existing SAM project and expose them through API Gateway.

 def lambda_handler(event, context):

-# Get the body from the event and parse it as JSON
+# Parse the JSON body from the API Gateway event

 body = json.loads(event["body"])